naysa1/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock-Paper-Scissors
-a simple javascript game, rock paper scissors
+A simple javascript game to practice vanilla javascript with simple css.